Surgical operations and procedures statistics

 Large increases reported for hysterectomies performed using keyhole surgery

-A selection of surgical operations and procedures which have become more frequent during recent years is presented in Table 3; three of these concern laparoscopic techniques.
-Data are generally presented for 2013 and 2018: alternative years are presented for some EU Member States — see Table 3 for the precise coverage.
+A selection of surgical operations and procedures which have generally become more frequent during recent years is presented in Table 3; three of these concern laparoscopic techniques.
+Data are generally presented for 2010 and 2020: alternative years are presented for some EU Member States – see Table 3 for the precise coverage.

-Among the 22 EU Member States for which data are available for 2013 and 2018, all but one reported an increase in laparoscopic appendectomies; the exception was Germany where the frequency relative to the population size fell slightly.
-Two Member States —Lithuania and Estonia — reported the frequency of this procedure more than doubling, while there were even faster expansions in Slovenia (3.5 times as high in 2018 as in 2013), Malta (3.5 times as high in 2017 as in 2013) and Cyprus (5.6 times as high in 2018 as in 2013.
+Among the 22 EU Member States for which data are available for 2010 and 2020, all but one reported an increase in laparoscopic appendectomies; the exception was Germany where the frequency relative to the population size fell marginally.
+The frequency of this procedure more than doubled in 12 Member States.
+The biggest increases were in Cyprus (2013–2019) and Malta (2012–2019), where the frequencies were 6.0 and 8.3 times as high in 2019 as in the earlier year.

-A selection of surgical operations and procedures which have become less common is presented in Table 4.
-Three of these — appendectomies, hysterectomies and repair of inguinal hernias — are procedures whose overall frequencies have declined despite relatively fast growth in their performance using laparoscopic techniques.
-In other words, the increase in the frequency of these procedures using laparoscopic techniques was less than the decrease in these procedures using more invasive, traditional techniques.
-Data are generally presented for 2013 and 2018: alternative years are presented for some EU Member States — see Table 4 for the precise coverage.
+A selection of surgical operations and procedures which have become less common in recent years is presented in Table 4.
+Three of these – hysterectomies, appendectomies, and repair of inguinal hernias – are procedures whose overall frequencies have declined despite relatively fast growth in their performance using laparoscopic techniques.
+In other words, the increase in the frequency of these procedures using laparoscopic techniques was less than the overall decrease in these procedures.
+Data are generally presented for 2010 and 2020: alternative years are presented for some EU Member States – see Table 4 for the precise coverage.

-Based on data for the25 EU Member States for which data are available, around two thirds (17) recorded fewer appendectomies performed in 2018 than in 2013, including the four largest EU Member States.
-The largest increase in the frequency of this procedure was 15 % in Croatia, whereas Romania recorded the largest decrease, down 41 %.
+Based on data for the 26 EU Member States for which data are available, around four fifths (21) recorded fewer appendectomies performed in 2020 than in 2010.
+The frequency of this operation more than halved in Bulgaria and was down by around two thirds in Romania.
+The largest increase in the frequency of this procedure was 26 % in Finland, with smaller increases in Malta (2012–2019), Denmark, Croatia (2012–2019) and Sweden.

 In-patient procedures: cataract surgery